Syukta8/AppleDetection/README.md

 # GreenRed_AppleClassification
 This is my proposed project during the KPT-PACE Machine Learning workshop.
-This project objective to help colorblind people differentiate between green and red apple and also between fresh and rotten one
+This project objective to help colorblind people differentiate between green and red apple and also between fresh and rotten one.
+Please note that all the code below need to be run in terminal and to be safe, run inside your Docker or Environment

 ![Fresh apple](https://www.kindpng.com/picc/m/153-1533376_red-apple-and-green-apple-png-download-red.png)